Shooting in Australia's Darwin claims several lives — reports | DW | 04.06.2019

 A man wielding a pump action shotgun killed several people in the northern Australian city of Darwin, according to media reports.
 The suspect apparently opened fire in a motel and at other locations in the city.

-The shotgun-wielding man walked into a motel and started shooting at multiple doors, apparently looking for someone called "Alex," according to a witnesses cited by the country's national broadcaster ABC.
+The shotgun-wielding man walked into a motel and started shooting at multiple doors, apparently looking for someone called "Alex," according to a witnesses cited by national broadcaster ABC.

 After the suspect fled the scene, police launched a manhunt which lasted for about one hour.
 During the search, the police described the man as a tall white man wearing high visibility workwear.